Opentrons/opentrons/api/docs/v2/robot_position.rst

-:og:description: How to define positions within an Opentrons robot and how to alter a robot's speed or trajectory as it moves.
+:og:description: How to define positions within an Opentrons robot and alter its speed and trajectory.

 .. _robot-position: